daniegarcia254/UZApp/README.md

 First of all we have to setup Sass following the instructions on this link: [Ionic Framework - Using Sass](http://ionicframework.com/docs/cli/sass.html)

-Once this is done, we will use the following command that will watch for changes in our application and they will be applied immediately:
+Once this is done, we will use the following command that will watch for changes in our application.
+Those changes will be applied immediately:
 ```
 ionic serve
 ```